What successful printers are doing with their MIS software to give them a competitive edge

 When we work with customers, we like to think of ourselves as a partner, not just a software provider.
 We want our customers to see us as an additional member of their team, so we can help them continuously improve using technology.

-So to make the most of your MIS, you should be taking advantage of this opportunity with your own provider and communicating frequently with them.
-They’re there to answer questions, share expertise, bounce ideas off and help during projects where they can.
+So to make the most of your MIS, you should be taking advantage of this opportunity with your provider and communicating frequently with them.
+They’re there to answer questions, share expertise, bounce ideas off, and help during projects where they can.
 Our Implementation Specialists said they get a huge kick out of doing this, so don’t be afraid to make contact and build that relationship!

 Collect customer data to improve your CX